matu3ba/zsvlib/README.md

 # zsvlib
  Zero runtime-allocation csv handling library in Zig

+Work is (indefinitely) deferred on this lib until shortcomings of C implementation in https://github.com/liquidaty/zsv become evident with motivating use cases.
+I'll probably implement something much simpler inspirated by nix-index as project database table.
+However, I'll be busy with a test runner REPL that can handle custom logic and allows user to specify dependencies in the near future.

 ## use cases
 - use case 1: tool to compute+dump typed description for necessary file sizes
 - use case 2: tool to compute+dump typed description for necessary memory sizes